Malaysia Photo

-There are 2 Companies in Malaysia
+There are 4 Companies in Malaysia

 that provide Broadcast Video Services!

 Malaysia is strategically situated with easy accessibility to other countries and has a robust infrastructure, economic stability.
 ICT has been identified as the key growth sector in the country that grows at an Annual Average Growth Rate (AAGR) 9.0 percent over a period of 7 years.
+The ICT sector is one of the most productive in Malaysia, and besides boosting digital transformation, it is contributing about 13.8% to the total GDP.

 Discover Top IT Companies in Malaysia specialized in Broadcast Video including live streaming, video hosting, transcoding, equipment supply, support and maintenance and more.